-Alternative Attendance Plans (AAP) are time-limited plans that ensure continued comprehensive services for a B-5 ECEAP child.
+Alternative Attendance Plans (AAP) are temporary, time-limited plans that ensure continued comprehensive services for a ECEAP child.
 The goal is to serve the child and family fully, both in the ECEAP classroom and through education, family and health services.
 This means any instruction and experiences the child misses due to their absence is provided for in the AAP.

-- (1) An Alternative Attendance Plan must be created for a child who is unable or unavailable to attend the full B-5 ECEAP hours (see PAO-51) for reasons including but not limited to: - (a) receiving IEP services in an alternate setting, - (b) receiving support services, - (c) extended absence or - (d) providing a longer transition to the full scheduled class hours. - (2) If an Alternative Attendance Plan is needed, contractors must: - (a) Request an Alternative Attendance Plan in ELMS. - (b) Receive approval from DCYF ECEAP prior to implementing the plan. - (3) Alternative Attendance Plans must: - (a) Be developed and adjusted with the family. - (b) Include the beginning and end date for the AAP. - (c) Not disrupt the child's access to IEP services, if applicable. - (d) Provide continued comprehensive services including education, health and family support. - (4) If an Alternative Attendance Plan relates to behavior, contractors must: - (a) engage the support of an Infant and Early Childhood Mental Health Consultant (IECMHC) to have them complete a classroom and/or child observation as appropriate. - (b) create a Child Focus Response Plan with the IECMHC and family. - (c) partner with the family to establish a timeline that includes a plan for intentional transition to a longer day for the child.
+- (1) An Alternative Attendance Plan must be created for a child who is temporarily unable or unavailable to attend the full ECEAP hours (see PAO-51) for reasons including but not limited to: - (a) receiving IEP services in an alternate setting (must have ECEAP hours of attendance per PAO-51), - (b) receiving support services, - (c) extended absence (not to exceed 30 days) or - (d) providing a longer transition to the full scheduled class hours. - (2) If an Alternative Attendance Plan is needed, contractors must: - (a) request an Alternative Attendance Plan in ELMS. - (b) receive approval from DCYF ECEAP prior to implementing the plan. - (3) Alternative Attendance Plans must: - (a) be developed and adjusted with the family. - (b) include the beginning and end date for the AAP. - (c) not disrupt the child's access to IEP services, if applicable. - (d) provide continued comprehensive services including education, health and family support. - (4) If an Alternative Attendance Plan relates to behavior, contractors must: - (a) engage the support of an Infant and Early Childhood Mental Health Consultant (IECMHC) to have them complete a classroom and/or child observation as appropriate. - (b) create a Child Focus Response Plan with the IECMHC and family. - (c) partner with the family to establish a timeline that includes a plan for intentional transition to a longer day for the child.